fission/fission/Documentation/Architecture.md

 builder manager talks to the environment builder to build the function's source archive into a deploy archive for function deployment.

-After the build, the builder manager asks Builder to upload the deploy archive to the Storage Service once the build succeeded, and updates the package status attached with build logs.
+After the build, the builder manager asks the Builder to upload the deployed archive to the Storage Service once the build succeeded, and updates the package status attached with build logs.

 ### Storage Service

 The storage service is the home for all archives of packages with sizes larger than 256KB.
-The Builder pulls the source archive from the storage service and uploads deploy archive to it.
+The Builder pulls the source archive from the storage service and uploads the deploy archive to it.
-The fetcher inside the function pod also pulls the deploy archive for function specialization.
+The fetcher inside the function pod also pulls the deployed archive for function specialization.

 ## Optional Components

 ### Logger

-Logger is deployed as DaemonSet to help to forward function logs to a centralized database service for log persistence.
+The Logger is deployed as DaemonSet to help to forward function logs to a centralized database service for log persistence.
 Currently, only InfluxDB is supported to store logs.

 Following is a diagram describe how log service works: